Future Homes Hub Logo

 Participants

-The Whole Life Carbon Steering Group, chaired by Brian Johnson of Cala Homes, meets every three months to share progress and take input.
+The Whole Life Carbon Steering Group, chaired by Brian Johnson of Miller Homes, meets every three months to share progress and take input.

 Working groups comprised of developers, manufacturers and whole life carbon experts have been convened to identify the background data sources and tables needed to feed into the tool and method and identify the assumptions and conventions for new homes.